cfengine/documentation/getting-started/known-issues.markdown

 TODO: move down when no longer a pre-release -->

 * This is a pre-release, features are not complete and not fully tested

+**TODO: Document examples for parser flagging errors in existing policy, and quick remedy here**